JohnIball/ITV-content-discovery/README.md

 # ITV content discovery using React
-Example using the ITV API to discover conntent
+Example using the ITV API to discover content.
+Shows a list of popular programmes with a box to filter by title.

 Uses React, ES6 (Babel), Webpack, and Jasmine